shaun-stripe/android-webview-app/README.md

+> __NOTE__: This is a fork of <https://github.com/slymax/webview> for allowing Remote Debugging and Pinch-zooming.

+--

 This is a template project for Android Studio that allows you to create an android webview application in minutes.
 You can use it to create a simple app for your website or as a starting point for your HTML5 based android app.
 [Material Design Lite](http://www.getmdl.io/) and jQuery are already included.

 ### Getting Started